 The list goes on.
-I’m writing about money now because I like learning from others as I network in this space.
-While I also love gifted psychology and the study of creativity, I know a lot of the material when I traverse that blogosphere because I studied it already in school.
+I’m writing about personal finance now because I like learning from others as I network in this space.
+While I also love gifted psychology and the study of creativity, I know a lot about that material.
+When I traverse that blogosphere it's not as exciting because I studied it already in school.

-In this money arena, however, I find myself learning something new daily.
+In this arena, however, I find myself learning something new daily.

 For example, can I find a free notary for an online will?

-This is one small example of how these awesome people are helping me out as I click around online each day.
+This is one small example of how people in this space are helping me out as I click around online each day.

 Should I ask my mom to make me power of attorny?
 This question was answered on a walk while listening to a podcast host I love supporting.

-It's good to know I'm improving my knowledge base for practical living by getting to know these people.
+It's good to know I'm improving my knowledge base for practical living while getting to know these writers.

 Reason #7: Forced Problem-Solving and Critical Thinking